sethryder/modpackindex-api-docs-old/modpacks/modpacks.md

         {
             "id": 2,
             "name": "FTB Lite 3",
-            "deck": "FTB Lite is a pack built with older computers in mind.
+            "short_description": "FTB Lite is a pack built with older computers in mind.
 It also functions as a basic foundation pack for creators to use to expand on.", "website": "http://www.feed-the-beast.com/modpacks/FTBLite3",
             "download_link": "http://www.feed-the-beast.com/modpacks/FTBLite3",
             "donate_link": "http://www.feed-the-beast.com/modpacks/FTBLite3",